 Adjectives are words that describe nouns.
 Specifically, adjectives describe the action, state, or quality that nouns refer to.

 Descriptive adjectives are the largest class of the three most prominent types of adjectives.
 The other two main types being quantitative and demonstrative adjectives.

 To help get your own list up and running take a closer look at these examples of descriptive adjectives.

-A list of descriptive adjectives can be organized into three categories to help writers and speakers better manage and understand this large class of words.
+A list of descriptive adjectives can be organized into three categories to help writers and speakers better manage this large class of words.

 When using multiple descriptive adjectives in a sentence, there is an order in which they should be arranged.
-Adjectives that describe opinion typically preceded adjectives that describe color, size, shape, etc. For example, the sentence "The ugly red chair sat in the corner," is preferable to "The red ugly chair sat in the corner."
+Adjectives that describe opinion typically precede adjectives that describe color, size, shape, etc. For example, the sentence "The ugly, red chair sat in the corner," is preferable to "The red, ugly chair sat in the corner."

 In addition, adjectives are usually arranged in a sentence from those that are more general in scope to those that are more specific.
-For example, "The big Egyptian mask hanging on the wall," is preferable to "The Egyptian big mask hanging on the wall," and "The blue silken curtains hanging in the bedroom," is preferable to "The silken blue curtains hanging in the bedroom."
+For example, "The big, Egyptian mask hung on the wall," is preferable to "The Egyptian, big mask hung on the wall," and "The blue, silken curtains are perfect in the bedroom," is preferable to "The silken, blue curtains are perfect in the bedroom."